-- Working Mode
+-Working Mode

 Enable ICMP

-🔲 Enable FIPS
+Enable FIPS

-🔽 Enable Multiuser Operation
+Enable Multiuser Operation

-🔽 Enable Virtual Media Write
+Enable Virtual Media Write

-Browser Service : Disable Browser ~
+Enable Local Virtual Media

-Disable Authentication ·
+Browser Service : Disable Browser \sim

-Δn evolution of the Mode items is given in the table, below: An explanation of the Mode nems is given m the table, below.
+Disable Authentication

-ltem Explanation Enable ICMP If ICMP is enabled , the KVM over IP switch can be pinged.
+An explanation of the Mode items is s given in the table. below: 7 in explanation or the 111000 nemb n , 51, 61 111 une tuoie, 0010 ltem Explanation Enable ICMP If ICMP is enabled , the KVM over IP switch can be pinged.
 If it is not enabled, the device cannot be pinged.
 The default is Enabled.
 Enable FIPS Enables the FIPS security standard.
 Enable Multiuser Operation Enabling Multiuser operation permits up to 32 users to log in at the same time to share the remote bus.
 If not enabled, only one user can log in at a time.
 The default is Enabled.
-Enable Virtual Media Write Operation Enabling Virtual Media Write Operation allows redirected virtual media devices on a user's system to send data to a remote server, as well as being able to have data from the remote server written to them.
+Enable Virtual Media Write Enabling Virtual Media Write allows redirected virtual media devices on a user's system to send data to a remote server, as well as being able to have data from the remote server written to them.
+Enable Local Virtual Media Enabling Local Virtual Media allows USB storage peripherals (CD/ DVD, HD, flash drives, etc.) connected to the KVM over IP switch to appear and act as if it were installed on a remote system.
 Browser Service Enabling Browser Service allows the administrator to restrict browser access to the KVM over IP switch.
 After checking Browser Service , drop down the listbox to select the degree of restriction: Disable Browser: means no browser access is permitted.
 Disable HTTP: means browser access is permitted, but users must access the switch with an HTTPS URL.
 Disable HTTPS: means browser access is permitted, but users must access the switch with an HTTP URL.
 Disable Authentication If Disable Authentication is checked, no authentication procedures are used to check users attempting to log in.
 Users gain Administrator access to the KVM over IP switch simply by entering combination of username and password.
 Note: Enabling this setting creates an extremely dangerous result as far as security goes, and should only be used under very special circumstances.